CL1nu5/ChessPlatform/doc/PieceMovment.md

  - Moves if the field is free:
    - One step forward: pos(x=1, y=1) -> pos(x=1, y=2)
-   - Two steps forward (can only be performed, if the space in between is free): pos(x=1, y=1) -> pos(x=1, y=3)
+   - Two steps forward (can only be performed, if the space in between is free and if it is the first move of the pawn): pos(x=1, y=1) -> pos(x=1, y=3)

  - Moves to capture enemy's: